A “whisper network” is what it’s called when people quietly, privately, warn one another about other people who are dangerous.

 Here’s something that happened to someone we know:

 At a conference, a man and a woman had drinks together, and then he hit on her in a way that made her feel uncomfortable.
-She told a friend, and that friend told her friends.
-Once everybody had compared notes, it turned out that the guy had behaved badly with women at conferences several times before.
-They told the conference organizer.
+She told a friend, and that friend also told friends.
+Once everybody had compared notes, it turned out that the guy had actually behaved badly with several different women at several conferences before.
+One woman had actually stopped attending because she found it so unpleasant.
+They told the organizer.
 She investigated, kicked the guy out, and banned him from future conferences.

 The moral of this story: Don’t hesitate to share information.
 Harassers want you to be quiet.
-But you don’t need to be.
+Staying quiet helps them, not you.

 Bring new people into the network